-- Limit skin exposure to low ambient room temperatures. - Start passive warming measures. - Maintain an ambient room temperature between 20° C and 23.9° C (between 68° F and 75° F). - Use active warming measures. - Use warm IV and irrigation fluids in the abdomen, pelvis, and thorax. - Monitor intraoperative temperature every 30 minutes.8
+- Limit skin exposure to low ambient room temperatures. - Start passive warming measures. - Maintain an ambient room temperature between 20° C and 23.9° C (between 68° F and 75° F). - Use active warming measures. - Use warm IV and irrigation fluids in the abdomen, pelvis, and thorax. - Monitor intraoperative temperature every 30 minutes.

-In their follow-up review, the PNP team compared the 2009 guideline with the updated 2010 ASPAN guideline9 and the AORN guidelines.11 The updated ASPAN and the AORN guidelines recommended elevated OR temperatures as one measure to prevent unplanned hypothermia, especially for patients at high risk of hypothermia, such as those from elderly or pediatric populations.
+In their follow-up review, the PNP team compared the 2009 guideline with the updated 2010 ASPAN guideline and the AORN guidelines.
+The updated ASPAN and the AORN guidelines recommended elevated OR temperatures as one measure to prevent unplanned hypothermia, especially for patients at high risk of hypothermia, such as those from elderly or pediatric populations.

-In a study by Berry et al, 13 the ASPAN guideline was followed, with the goal of achieving normal core body temperature by the time of discharge from the PACU.
+In a study by Berry et al, the ASPAN guideline was followed, with the goal of achieving normal core body temperature by the time of discharge from the PACU.
 The authors also supported the ASPAN guideline recommendation to obtain or maintain continuous normothermia of 36° C to 38° C (96.8° F to 100.4° F) throughout the perioperative and intraoperative phases of surgical care.
-13 Berry et al implemented the ASPAN guideline interventions only during preoperative and postoperative phases, and they observed that the most significant temperature loss occurred in the OR.
+Berry et al implemented the ASPAN guideline interventions only during preoperative and postoperative phases, and they observed that the most significant temperature loss occurred in the OR.
 The authors did not include recommendations for the intraoperative phase of the project, because the implementation of these recommendations could not be monitored.
 This important exception was made because of staff resistance in the operating areas.
-13 determine practice.15 The author stated, however, that the variable of OR temperature was not addressed in most studies reviewed; this observation validates the dearth of evidence on this relationship.

 According to Burns et al, "Ambient room temperature remains the primary intraoperative variable influencing whether patients will become hypothermic.
-Landmark studies found that all patients entering OR's with ambient room temperatures of less than 70° F (21° C) became hypothermic."
-14(p169)
+Landmark studies found that all patients entering OR's with ambient room temperatures of less than $70^{\circ}$ F ( $21^{\circ}$ C) became hypothermic." $^{14(p169)}$ determine practice.
+The author stated, however, that the variable of OR temperature was not addressed in most studies reviewed; this observation validates the dearth of evidence on this relationship.